mohitjain/mohitjain/_posts/2012-12-16-3-defining-models-in-backbone-js-learning-backbone-js.md

 {% endhighlight %}

-## One last point - Json output
+## One last point - JSON output

 {% highlight javascript %}

 person.toJSON(); // this will return all the attributes of that object.
-It will not return a Json be returns what we need :)
+It will not return a Json be returned what we need :)

 {% endhighlight %}

 ## Output on Chrome Console

-Lets take a look how things look like on chrome console.
+Let's take a look how things look like on chrome console.

 ![Defining models in in backbone js](/wp-content/uploads/2012/12/Defining-models-in-in-backbone-js.png)

-Thats how you define models in backbone js.
-In the next post lets add some validations in the model.
+That's how you define models in Backbone js.
+In the next post, let's add some validations in the model.
 For example.
-Age can’t be zero or negative. or name can’t be blank etc etc.
+Age can’t be zero or negative.
+Or name can’t be blank etc.

 ***

 ## Source code

 If you are facing any issues.
-Checkout the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
+Check out the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
 I will be creating more and more directories in the same repo regarding each post.
-Still if you have any doubts you can comment on the blog post itself and I will try to reply back asap.
+Still, if you have any doubts you can comment on the blog post itself, and I will try to reply back asap.